RamyaP99/Elevate-Labs_Task5/README.md

 **Pairwise Relationships**

-Pairplot: Used to explore relationships among numerical features (Age, Fare, SibSp, Parch, FamilySize, Survived) and identify how these features interact with survival.
+Pairplot: Used to explore relationships among numerical features (Age, Fare, SibSp, Parch, Survived) and identify how these features interact with survival.
 For example, it helps reveal whether higher fares are associated with survival.

          Higher Fare correlates with survival.